Battle of Kiev (1941): Destruction of the pocket

 The aerial blockade of the region was not completed and a number of senior Soviet commanders, including Budyonny, Timoshenko and Khrushchev, were able to escape by aircraft.
-By the evening of 20 September, Kirponos, together with the forces of the Soviet 5th Army, was able to reach Driukovshchyna, 15 kilometers southwest of Lukhovitsa.
+By the evening of 20 September, Kirponos, together with the forces of the Soviet 5th Army, was able to reach Dryukovshchina, 15 kilometers southwest of Lokhvitsa.
 The Red Army column was attacked by the 3rd Panzer Division in this region.
 The Germans captured General Sotensky, the artillery commander of the Soviet 5th Army, and drove the enemy forces into the Shumikovo forests.
 Kirponos, Potapov, the commander of the Soviet Fifth Army, their staff officers and about 2,000 Soviet troops continued to fight for several more hours.
 Kirponos was leading his troops near the front line when he was seriously wounded in the left leg and taken deep into the forest.
 Shortly afterwards a mortar shell landed near him, killing him.
 With Kirponos killed, the remaining Soviet elements surrendered.
 Mykhailo Burmystenko, the commissar of the Soviet Southwestern Front, a member of the Central Committee of the Soviet Union Communist Party and the second secretary of the Communist Party of Ukraine, who died in this battle, was the highest-ranking Soviet communist leader who was killed during World War II.